-Unplanned Newness for the Anthrobscene
+Unplanned newness for the Anthrobscene

 The letters were made by combining waste circuit boards with composite wood.
 The work is a ‘trash collage’ since the materials - the circuit boards and the wood - were found in the trash.
 It is a collage not only because it is an assemblage of found objects, but also because the artistic concept and physical form were developed as a direct response to the objects which were found.
-We did not start with an ‘idea’ to make letters from circuit boards but first found the trash, found a lot of circuit boards and thus found their aesthetic possibilities.
+We did not start with an ‘idea’ to make letters from circuit boards but first found the trash, found circuit boards and thus found their aesthetic possibilities.
 These boards were mounted on wood using bolts and cut into the shapes of letters by the waterjet cutter - Omax 55100 Jetmachining Centre - which is one of the artists here.
 It uses a super-fast jet of water to cut through pretty much anything and the manner in which each component of the circuit board was cut - some clean, some not, some complete, some not - brings to light the machine’s artistic agency.